 It is pretty obvious that the firm’s loss is something quite different from income.
 Wage income is a flow from the business sector to the household sector.
-Loss is the DIFFERENCE of two flows.
+Loss is the DIFFERENCE between two flows.
 Methodologically, it is NOT admissible to use the same term for entirely different phenomena.
 So it is inadmissible to speak of loss as a type of income.
-This blunder is called category mistake.
+This blunder is called a category mistake.

 With ‘loss income’ this is clear because it sounds already weird.
 But it is also inadmissible to speak of ‘profit income’ because profit, too, is the difference of flows, i.e. C−Yw, and not a flow like wage income Yw.
 Wage income and profit are NOT two different forms of income.

 So the blunder of the representative economist consists of confusing a balance with a flow.

 The parallel to wage income is distributed profit income or dividend.
 Needless to emphasize that the representative economist cannot tell the difference between profit and distributed profit either.

 The fact that the simple statement ‘Total spending equals total income’ is still commonplace in economics has far-reaching implications.